baronmdw/fullstack_web_dev_proj_1_booking_site/README.md

 ```
 as indicated in the udacity settings should do just fine.

+## Flask Migration

+Update your database according to the provided migrations, DB could be populated "by hand" with SQL commands in psql or by adding artists and venues via the webforms.

 Hope you enjoy the review =)

 # Original Readme